01 September 2017

 The Information Commissioner, who leads the regulatory body governing data protection compliance in the UK, has made it very clear that her expectation was always for the UK to adopt something very much aligned to GDPR for our post-Brexit approach to data protection.
 Her argument is that anything less would hinder the UK’s international trade and global activities.
 The DPA essentially weaves the GDPR into the UK’s laws, in order to ensure a consistent approach for UK organisations and businesses and enable continued European trade in data and associated services as smoothly as possible.

-If there are no arrangements in place regarding future arrangements for data protection come March 2019, there would be no immediate change in the UK’s data protection standards given that the EU Withdrawal Act would incorporate GDPR into UK law to sit alongside it.
+If there are no arrangements in place regarding future arrangements for data protection come the exit date, there would be no immediate change in the UK’s data protection standards given that the EU Withdrawal Act would incorporate GDPR into UK law to sit alongside it.
 Day-to-day compliance requirements in how personal data is used within the UK would therefore not be changed.

 There would be more impact on international flows of data.
 A business’ ability to transfer personal data from the UK to the EU would remain unchanged initially (although this would be kept under review by the UK regulators) but the flow of personal data from the EU to the UK is more problematic.